James H. Polk

-James Hilliard Polk (13 December 1911 – 18 February 1992) was a United States Army four-star general who served as Commander in Chief, United States Army Europe from 1967 to 1971.
+James Hilliard Polk (13 December 1911 – 18 February 1992) was a United States Army four-star general who served as commander in chief, United States Army Europe from 1967 to 1971.
 He was one of the last senior commanders in the army to have served in the horse cavalry.

 Military career

 Polk was born at Camp McGraw in Batangas in the Philippines on 13 December 1911, to Colonel Harding Polk, and the former Esther Fleming.

 Polk graduated from the United States Military Academy in 1933 and was commissioned in the cavalry.
 Prior to World War II, he served in two cavalry regiments and attended the basic and advanced courses at the cavalry school.
 In 1939 at the National Horse Show at Madison Square Garden, he won first place in the Individual Military and Police Jumping event.

 At the outbreak of World War II, Polk was assigned to West Point as a tactical officer.
-In 1943, he attended a shortened general staff course at Fort Leavenworth, and after graduation joined the 106th Cavalry Group at Camp Hood, Texas, as a squadron commander, and later as regimental executive officer.
+In 1943, he attended a shortened general staff course at Fort Leavenworth.
+After graduation, he joined the 106th Cavalry Group at Camp Hood, Texas, as a squadron commander, and later as regimental executive officer.
 In Europe, the group fought in the hedgerows of Normandy and the breakout from Saint-Lô.

 In early September 1944, Polk assumed command of the 3rd Mechanized Cavalry Group, then in combat near Metz, France, and commanded it until the end of the war.
 During this time, the unit was known as "Task Force Polk", and spearheaded many advances by General Walton Walker's XX Corps, part of General George S. Patton, Jr.'s Third United States Army.

+Edward Almond (third from left) and X Corps staff officers Edward L. Rowny, John S. Guthrie, James H. Polk, Richard H. Harrison and Frank T. Mildren.

-After brief occupation duty in Germany at the end of World War II, Polk returned to the United States and became Chief of Tactics at the Ground General School at Fort Riley, Kansas, and later attended the Armed Forces Staff College.
+After brief occupation duty in Germany at the end of World War II, Polk returned to the United States and became chief of Tactics at the Ground General School at Fort Riley, Kansas, and later attended the Armed Forces Staff College.
 In 1948, he went to Tokyo in the G-2 (Intelligence) section of the United States Far East Command for the next three years.